How to Drink Less Alcohol: Three Strategies That Work

 Research on alcohol moderation strategies tells us several things:

-Pre-commitment beats in-the-moment control.
-Deciding in advance ('I don't drink on weekdays') works better than real-time decisions ('I'll have an AF drink next').
+Pre-commitment tends to outperform in-the-moment control.
+People who decide in advance ('I don't drink on weekdays') tend to have lower weekly consumption than those who rely on real-time decisions ('I'll have an AF drink next').
 The decision is made before the situation arises.

 Substitution works, but supplementation doesn't.
 AF drinks reduce alcohol intake when they replace alcoholic drinks.
 When they're added alongside, total consumption often stays flat.

 Combining approaches works.
-The 38% of British adults using mixed strategies had good outcomes.
-Using multiple tactics together, pre-commitment plus alternating plus mid-strength on some occasions, gives you multiple layers of protection against overconsumption.
+Mixed strategies are the most commonly reported approach among British adults trying to cut down, used by 38% of the cohort in the Sasso study.
+Using multiple tactics together (pre-commitment plus alternating plus mid-strength on some occasions) gives you multiple layers of protection against overconsumption.

 Finding Your Approach